 Appreciation in Practice

-I think what happens is that people are very concerned about getting appreciation.
-Most of us had very little as children and young people and far too much criticism.
+People are very concerned about getting appreciation.
+Most of us had very little as children and far too much criticism when we were young.
 So it is hard to give now what we did not have and have not learned how to give.
-Appreciation is like a smile, if you give it away it comes back to you.
+Appreciation is like a smile; if you give it away, it comes back to you.

 Some solutions